 Christmas eve traditions

 It was Christmas eve and we were getting ready for a Sicilian tradition in my husband’s home, sfincione and pizza before the huge Christmas lunch.
 Sfincione is similar to a giant focaccia with ricotta, anchovies, fried onion and tomato.
 Make sure you try this when you come to Palermo, it’s delicious.
+We also had the white version without tomato.
 There were his relatives, niece and nephew and a few other guests.
 Once we had all indulged in that delicious sfincione, it was time to open the Christmas presents.

 I found it strange opening them on Christmas eve.
 I was used to opening mine on Christmas day.
 It would look odd if I refused to do so.
 Those who had exchanged their gifts looked like they were waiting for some response to make sure they had chosen the right gift.
 I slowly started to tear the paper but deep down, I wanted to wait until Christmas day.
 I knew that this was their tradition and I had to respect it.